mdezh/forgetful-circular-buffer/README.md

-# Template for TypeScript library
+# forgetful-circular-buffer
-A simple template for creating new TypeScript libraries
+A simple and lightweight forgetful circular buffer (or circular queue) in TypeScript